dkulsh/techwiddeep/content/english/blog/opinions/find-jobs-the-hard-way.md

 *Next, Jaiswal self-learned a design software called Revit.
 The software was commonly used at architecture firms.*

 *Finally, with Revit and his new knowledge, he created a new portfolio.
 After a few months of work, he was ready.
-New portfolio in hand—Jaiswal submitted it again, this time to just two architecture firms.
-To his surprise, they both immediately offered him a job.*
+New portfolio in hand—Jaiswal submitted it again, this time to just two architecture firms. **To his surprise, they both immediately offered him a job**.*

 Jaiswal's story highlights a few points:

-- The market is always in need of "qualified" professionals—this even during the most desperate times.
+- **The market is always in need of "qualified" professionals—this even during the most desperate times**.

-- Indirect learning at college does not capture the real details of a project.
+- **Direct learning—tackling real-world problems—beats theoretical fluff every time**.

 Learning from Jaiswal's story, to find a job we can...